pavelhusa/Scaleit/README.md

 |gameArpPan|0.5|0|1|0.01|

 ### [Scale configuration](libs/scaleEngine.lib)
-Listed scales/chords are defined as relative step from base MIDI note number.
-Tones are limited to 12 tones, more dynamic approach to extend available notes as well as custom scales will follow.
+Listed scales/chords are defined as a relative step from the base MIDI note number.
+Tones are limited to 12 tones.
+A more dynamic approach to extending available notes and custom scales will follow.
+Currently is available 16 scales/chords.
-Availables scales/chords 16.

 #### Modes
 major scale